kristianhe/Byggern18/README.md

 # Byggern29
-Repo for group 29 in project 'Byggern'
+Repository for group 29 in project 'Byggern'